 In summary: if there's already a lot of competition, you need to ask yourself whether you can add to what already exists or approach the topic in a different enough way?

-Step 4: Further approaches to improve your idea
+Step 4: Other approaches to improve your idea

 At this point, you may need further inspiration for your content.
 Either because you want to strike a new path with your idea or because you want to expand your idea to provide the best content for the question.